hangtwenty/yobot/README.md

  But Yobot is designed to respond on demand.
 It doesn't introduce people on a schedule, so a repeat isn't really annoying.
 Put yourself in the end-user's shoes: if you already know the person, you can just call `/yobot` again and get another introduction.
-* **No server.**
+* **Function as a Service.** (No need to have an idle server running.)
-* Take a look at AWS Lambda's pricing.
+* Take a look at [AWS Lambda's pricing](https://aws.amazon.com/lambda/pricing/).
 Only one request is needed each time someone uses Yobot.
 Since you will probably not use Yobot more than a million times in a month, it will probably be free for you to run.
 Since AWS Lambda removes the need for you to maintain a server, there is no server you need to keep running.